 Descrates: It is a tool intended to analyze the geodata, visualize and display the result.
 Operates with Python language.

-There are several programming languages specialized and absolutely suitable for geodata mining, such as Python, C, FORTRAN, R language etc. Each language has its advantages and disadvantages and it is used for different scopes in the same process of geodata mining.
-Moreover, as we saw above, all the tools created for geodata mining operate in one of those programming languages, so we end up that the programming languages is the first and the last step of the successful geodata mining, as well as we can use them self-contained, or in a completed software like GIS for more efficient results.
+There square measure many programming languages specialised and fully appropriate for geodata mining, like Python, C, FORTRAN, R language etc. every language has its benefits and downsides and it’s used for various scopes within the same method of geodata mining.
+Moreover, as we tend to saw on top of, all the tools created for geodata mining operate in one among those programming languages, therefore we tend to find yourself that the programming languages is that the initialand also the last step of the sure-fire geodata mining, further as we are able to use them self-contained, or in an exceedingly completed software system like GIS for a lot of economical results.

-There is a categorization of the several techniques we use for geodata mining, depending on the results we want to take.
-The first category is the descriptive geodata mining while the second one is referred to the predictive geodata mining.
-The descriptive mining has the ability to describe capabilities and behavior of a dataset.
-It is an easy way to understand general properties and end up in superficial conclusions.
-On the other hand, if we want to go deeper to the dataset we can use predictive geodata mining.
-This technique is more complicated as it is based on computer algorithms which attempt to fabricate patterns between geodata, which led us to further predictions about the environment.
-It is obvious that a prediction model may be wrong especially when we talk about computer algorithms.
-For that reason, human intervention is necessary.
-However, nowadays the algorithms are so sophisticated, and they take into account many parameters, that it is almost impossible to find a mistake.
+There is a categorization of the many techniques we tend to use for geodata mining, counting on the results we would like to require. the primary class is that thedescriptive geodata mining whereas the other is remarked the prophetic geodata mining.
+The descriptive mining has the flexibility to explain capabilities and behavior of a dataset. it’s a straightforward thanks to perceive general properties and find yourself in superficial conclusions.
+On the opposite hand, if we would like to traveldeeper to the dataset we are able to use prophetic geodata mining. this method is a lot of sophisticated because it relies on pc algorithms that decide to fabricate patterns between geodata, that semiconductor diode United States of America to more predictions regarding the setting. it’s obvious that a prediction model could also be wrong particularly once we point out pc algorithms.
+For that reason, human intervention is critical.
+However, these days the algorithms area unit thereforerefined, and that they take into consideration several parameters, that it’s nearly not possible to search out a blunder.

-Furthermore, prediction geodata mining is divided into 4 subcategories as shown below:
+Furthermore, prediction geodata mining is split into four subcategories as shown below:

 Spatial items or geodata, in other words, are grouped in categories called clusters.
 We create many clusters with geodata from the same dataset, where each cluster includes geodata with many similarities, while between the clusters there are many divergencies.
 In that way, we deal with big datasets, but we can discover rules only for the non-spatial properties of geodata.